 JFrog Xray was first released one year ago.
 Our first post about it highlighted what makes Xray more than just another security scanning tool.
-Over the last year, we have introduced more differentiating features like download blocking, integration with more security vulnerability providers like Aqua Security, Snyk, and BlackDuck, integration with your CI/CD pipeline to keep your builds safe, “diff”ing component graphs and a whole lot more.
+Over the last year, we have introduced more differentiating features like download blocking, integration with more security vulnerability providers like Aqua Security, BlackDuck, and integration with your CI/CD pipeline to keep your builds safe, “diff”ing component graphs and a whole lot more.
 In the end, all of these features went towards generating useful and meaningful alerts that would point out issues and vulnerabilities in the software components you are using.
 While this worked well, our observations over the past year and many sessions we had with customers brought to light an improvement we could make in the workflow.

 The previous workflow was event-driven.
 An event in Artifactory triggered a scan which triggered alerts.
 But this resulted in stateless alerts that aggregated many issues each of which could impact many components.
 From our customer sessions, we discovered that, often, the Xray user was interested in a specific component; a new tool, build or dependency introduced to the code base.
 So they wanted an easy way to find that component, and see if it had any issues or vulnerabilities.
 This spawned content-driven component analysis; a new workflow that we added in Xray 1.8 that goes like this: